-STOCKHOLDER PROPOSAL REGARDING SIMPLE MAJORITY VOTE
+STOCKHOLDER PROPOSAL TO ELECT DIRECTORS BY MAJORITY VOTE

-The Company has been advised that James McRitchie and Myra K. Young of Elk Grove, California, who together beneficially own 60 shares of the Company's common stock, intend to submit the proposal set forth below at the Annual Meeting through their designee, John Chevedden.
-The Company is not responsible for the contents of the proposal.
+The Company has been advised that James McRitchie and Myra K. Young of Elk Grove, California, who together beneficially own at least 60 shares of the Company's common stock, intend to submit the proposal set forth below at the Annual Meeting through their designee, John Chevedden.
+We are not responsible for the contents of the proposal.
 If properly presented at the Annual Meeting, the Board unanimously recommends a vote AGAINST this proposal.